DMClVG/Toy/docs/reference_language.md

 };
 ```

+Warning: The function keyword will be removed in the future, leaving only one way to declare functions.

 A function can be called by appending a pair of parentheses after it, and arguments can be passed to it by placing values between those parentheses, separated by commas.
 An incorrect number of arguments passed is a runtime error.

 ```